amusictheorist/tinyapp-express-v2.0/README.md

 # Express TinyApp v2.0

-**TinyApp** is a full-stack web aplication built with Node.js and Express that allows users to shorten long URLs, similar to bit.ly.
+**TinyApp** is a full-stack web application built with Node.js and Express that allows users to shorten long URLs, similar to bit.ly.
 This is version 2 of a previously built app, which can be found here: https://github.com/amusictheorist/tiny-app-v1.0.

 ## New features and enhancements
 - **Express Router integration:** routes have been refactored to use Express Router for better modularity and maintainability.